 - Political Geography: Important countries capitals on different continents

-- Physical geography: major mountains rivers on different continents
+- Physical geography: major mountains & waterways, geographic terms

 - Cultural geography: People, languages, holidays, cultural traditions and sports around the world